Story #4. Revival of the iconic leather business from Copenhagen, Dahlman1807

 Words by the blue-eyed barbarian.
 Images courtesy of Dahlman1807

 The oldest leather brand in Denmark is famous for working for Royal stables and multiple collaborations with architects of the golden age of Danish design.
-After 210-year old history the founders give way to a new generations and it faces a challenge to guide the business into a new millenia.
+After 210-year old history the founders give way to a new generation; which faces a challenge to guide the business into a new millenia.

 The Copenhagenization of 1807